Blogger @ San Francisco Urban Adventures. Writer, part-time traveller, and obsessor of all things outdoors.

-You’ve seen them in every ad, top ten list, or article about San Francisco.
-They’re front and center in any movie that features the city.
+You’ve seen them in every ad, top 10 list, or article about San Francisco.
+They’re front and centre in any movie that features the city.
 They’re so iconic that the mere mention of them screams San Francisco.
 But you probably don’t know some of the facts and stories behind the city’s most famous icons.

 Golden Gate Bridge